JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/The_Vagaries_Of_Proof_A_Reply_To_Tony_Rudd.md

 Undoubtedly this exposition is boring to many, probably most, readers.
 However it is not necessary to digest its content other than to recognize that even the finest mathematical and logical brains among us have not been able to provide rigorous proof of even the axioms of simple arithmetic.
 Hence the lesson for all of us is that we are exceedingly naive about what constitutes proof, and we very much need to hone our critical faculties in regard to what we accept as fact, or the opinions we promote to others as conclusively proven facts — a point which Tony's letter has made a compelling appeal. _The URANTIA Book_ has provided us with much wisdom on this topic.
 The papers arrived at a time when our mathematicians considered that their discipline was the most rigorous of all, but Paper 103 gave scant heed to their pride by referring to ‘the approximations of mathematics’.
 The same Paper tells us that,

 > “_In the mortal state, ***nothing*** can be absolutely proved, both science and religion are predicated on assumptions.
 On the morontia level, the postulates of both science and religion are capable of partial proof by mota logic (elsewhere we are told that mota logic is beyond comprehension).
-On the spiritual level of maximum status, the need for finite proof gradually vanishes before the actual experience of and with reality; but even then there is much beyond the finite that remains unproved_”.
-[UB 103:7.10](/en/The_Urantia_Book/103#p7_10)
+On the spiritual level of maximum status, the need for finite proof gradually vanishes before the actual experience of and with reality; but even then there is much beyond the finite that remains unproved_”. <a id="a49_505"></a>[UB 103:7.10](/en/The_Urantia_Book/103#p7_10)

 This Paper also reminds us of our need for searching and fearless self-criticism, and a greater awareness of the incompleteness and evolutionary status of our knowledge.
 It also makes the comment that we are often too self-confident and dogmatic.